opset/openset/docs/osl/language_reference.md

 Aggregators specified in the the `select` section will be executed using the columns for the current row `cursor`.

-The following PyQL will generate a tree:
+The following OSL script will generate a tree:

 ```ruby
 << "root", "branch1", "leaf1"